saylordotorg/course_psych403/Unit06.md

+---
+layout: default
+title: "PSYCH403: Cultural Psychology"
+course_description: "An investigation into the ways that culture can affect aspects of an individual’s psychology."
+next: ../Unit07
+previous: ../Unit05
+---
 **Unit 6: Human Development** <span id="6"></span>
 *Human development was once considered a completely universal process for all humans.
 Psychologists like Erikson and Piaget defined the